SamGibson96/Sustainable-Habits-App/README.md

 # What is our app
 Flower Power is a web application designed to encourage sustainable living through positive reinforcement and gamification.
 Users track daily eco-friendly habits (walking to work, recycling, plant-based meals, etc.) and watch a virtual flower grow through five stages based on their accumulated points.
 The app integrates real-time weather data to provide bonus points for habits that become more challenging in adverse conditions—specifically rewarding users who walk or cycle to work during rain and wind.

-Target audience: Individuals looking to adopt more sustainable habits through an engaging, visual tracking system
+# Key Features Demonstrated
+- Firebase authentication and Firestore database
+- External weather API integration
+- React Router navigation
+- Conditional rendering and component-based design
+- Custom scoring logic with real-time updates

+# Requirements
+Node.js and npm

+run npm install followed by npm start in terminal

 # How to use it
-Sign up with email and password on the login screen Select your county from the dropdown to enable weather-based bonuses Check off habits as you complete them throughout the day Watch your flower grow - navigate to the Flower tab to see your progress Monitor your daily score displayed in the header (higher scores = more growth stages) Use the Clear Habits button to reset for a new day
+Sign up with email and password on the login screen (test logins provided at bottom of README) Select your county from the dropdown to enable weather-based bonuses Check off habits as you complete them throughout the day Watch your flower grow - navigate to the Flower tab to see your progress Monitor your daily score displayed in the header (higher scores = more growth stages) Use the Clear Habits button to reset all habits

 Scoring System: